-Namibia: a land of golden silence and magic
+Namibia: a land of vibrant contrasts and colour

 Historically sailors have feared the rocky and fog-cloaked coastline.
 Those who survived the ship wrecks didn’t make it far into the parched interior.
 There is a reason it is called the Skeleton Coast and the rotting hulks of smashed ships can still be found today.
-Those are not the only traces of the past to be uncovered; in the desert remain ghost towns, such as Kolmanskop, abandoned by the settlers when the diamonds ran out and returned to the suffocating embrace of the sands.
+Those are not the only traces of the past to be uncovered; in the desert remain ghost towns, such as Kolmanskop, abandoned by the diamond miners when the diamonds ran out and now the whole town is being reclaimed by the advancing sand dunes.

 Yet it’s the sand that draws so many people back to this fascinating country again and again.
 The ancient dunes at Sossusvlei – as big as hills and as soft as talcum powder – reflect the light in constantly changing warm hues.
 A walk in this immense landscape can make you feel so small, and yet so alive.
 And somehow people can live and even thrive in this environment, such as the Himba tribal people and the San Bushmen, whose ancestors created incredible works of cave art that we are still discovering today.